scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/developer_docs.md

 The following hints may be useful to work with the template sync:

 -   GitHub automatically disables scheduled actions if there has been not activity to the repository for 60 days.
-    You can re-enable or manually trigger the sync by navigating to `Actions` -> `Sync Template` in your GitHub repository
+    You can re-enable or manually trigger the sync by navigating to `Actions` -> `Sync Template` in your GitHub repository.
--   If you want to ignore certain files from the template update, you can add them to the `skip` section in the `.cruft.json` file in the root of your repository.
+-   If you want to ignore certain files from the template update, you can add them to the `[tool.cruft]` section in the `pyproject.toml` file in the root of your repository.
 More details are described in the [cruft documentation][cruft-update-project].
 -   To disable the sync entirely, simply remove the file `.github/workflows/sync.yaml`.